api2cart/scala-sdk/docs/ProductApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = ProductApi("https://api.api2cart.com/v1.1")
-    val pageCursor: String =  // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

-    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val responseFields: String = {result{children{id,parent_id,sku,upc,images,combination}}} // String | Set this parameter in order to choose which entity fields you want to retrieve
+    val pageCursor: String =  // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)

-    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all

-    val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date

-    val createdTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their creation date

-    val modifiedFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their modification date

-    val modifiedTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their modification date

     val productId: String = 10 // String | Filter by parent product id